Geoshawa22/odin-recipes/README.md

 # Odin Recipes
-An excercise in creating a basic recipes website.
+An excercise to create a basic recipe website.

 ## Goals
-- Strengthen HTML basics
+- Demonstrate HTML basics
-- Learn GIT best practices
+- Implement GIT best practices
-- Learn to create a presentable github project page
+- Create a presentable github project page
-- Learn to reliably host a website
+- Host a webpage on github